-The Audit Committee's assignment is to maintain and enhance the efficiency of contact with the Group's auditors and to conduct inspections of the procedures applied for accounting and financial reporting, as well as the internal audits within the Group.
+The Audit Committee's assignments are stipulated in Chapter 8, Section 49 of the Swedish Companies Act.
+The Audit Committee is to maintain and enhance the efficiency of contact with the Group's auditors and to conduct inspections of the procedures applied for accounting and financial reporting, as well as the internal audits within the Group.
 The Audit Committee's work focuses on the quality and accuracy of the Group's financial accounting and the accompanying reporting, as well as work on internal financial controls within the Company.
 Furthermore, the Audit Committee evaluates the auditors' work, qualifications and independence.
 The Audit Committee monitors the development of the accounting principles and requirements, discusses other significant issues connected with the Company's financial reporting and reports its observations to the Board.